pBread/sms-content-moderator/README.md

 _Note: This app requires configuration for individual use cases (see [Configuring Content Rules](#configuring-content-rules)).
 This app does not gaurantee messages are compliant with SMS guidelines; rather, it serves as a supportive tool in compliance efforts._

+### How the App Works

+The SMS Content Moderator operates through a straightforward yet effective process designed to ensure SMS compliance with relevant guidelines:

+1. **Configuration by Administrators**: Administrators must first configure the system by setting up a blacklist.csv and corresponding policy documents for each policy.
+The blacklist entries specify patterns to match (either as direct strings or regex) and categorize them by severity (Tier 0 for automatic rejection, Tier 1 for further review).

+2. **Blacklist and Policy Matching**: When a message is received via API, the app scans the content against the blacklist entries.
+If a match is found, the response depends on the tier:

+- **Tier 0**: Messages matching these entries are immediately flagged as violations, and the API response includes the specific policies breached.
+Such messages are recommended for rejection.
+- **Tier 1**: These entries trigger a deeper examination.
+The content is further analyzed using policy documents related to the matched entries to determine the context and intent.

+3. **Contextual Analysis with LLM**: For Tier 1 matches, the app compiles relevant policies into a prompt and consults an LLM (like OpenAI) to assess if the message content indeed violates the intended policies.
+This step ensures that messages are not wrongly flagged based on out-of-context words or phrases.

+This system allows businesses to customize their moderation tools extensively, ensuring that SMS content aligns with both internal standards and regulatory requirements.

 ## Quickstart

 ### Prerequisites